Vaporbook/POI-PHP-ONIX-Importer/doc/README.txt

 This has been tested with Random House's full catalog .ZOT feed (zip compressed ONIX 2.1), with over 218,000 records successfully converted and imported into a MongoDB store.

 Also tested with Penguin-sourced ONIX, also successful at importing.

+LOG

+2011-10-31 - Added ISBN insert and query via web API.
+Fixed issue with creation of new records, added test form interface.